What are stinging insects?

 Yellow jackets place their nests in the ground — under woodpiles, fallen trees, in tree stumps, and the ground nests of other small animals.

 Bald-faced hornets build paper nests and place them up off the ground.
-Common nesting sites include trees, utility poles, under roof eaves, on chimneys, and under decks.
+Common nesting sites include trees, utility poles, under roof eaves, chimneys, and decks.

 Inground Digger Wasps